wwoods/job_stream/README.md

     python setup.py install

-_Note: Similarly to building the shared library, you may need to specify custom include or library paths:
+*Note: You may need to specify custom include or library paths:*
-_

     CPLUS_INCLUDE_PATH=~/my/path/to/boost/ \
         LD_LIBRARY_PATH=~/my/path/to/boost/stage/lib/ \
         pip install job_stream

-_Different mpicxx: If you want to use an mpicxx other than your system's default, you may also specify MPICXX=... as an environment variable.
+*Different mpicxx: If you want to use an mpicxx other than your system's default, you may also specify MPICXX=... as an environment variable.*

-_
+###<a name="building-shared-library"></a>Building the C++ Shared Library

+Create a build/ folder, cd into it, and run:

+    cmake .. && make -j8 test

+*Note: You may need to tell the compiler where boost's libraries or include files are located.
+If they are not in the system's default paths, extra paths may be specified with e.g. environment variables like this:*

+    CPLUS_INCLUDE_PATH=~/my/path/to/boost/ \
+        LD_LIBRARY_PATH=~/my/path/to/boost/stage/lib/ \
+        bash -c "cmake .. && make -j8 test"

 ###<a name="build-paths"></a>Build Paths